 “Disposable pay” is the pay remaining after deduction of any amounts required by law to be withheld.
 The maximum for student loan and all other garnishments is 25% of disposable income.

-Challenging Administrative Wage Garnishment
+Challenging Administrative Wage Garnishments

 The Department of Education or a guaranty agency must notify you before the garnishment.
 You must be given the opportunity for a hearing to challenge the existence or amount of the debt and the terms of the repayment schedule.
 The garnishment cannot go forward if you request a hearing within 30 days of the receipt of the notice.
 (The time limit is 15 days if you have a FFEL loan).
 If you request a hearing after that date, the garnishment will usually begin, but you can still stop it later if you win your hearing.
+The Department of Education provides this explanation about administrative wage garnishment.

 The first and most common defense is that the garnishment would cause financial hardship to you and your dependents.
 You will have to fill out this form in order to show hardship.
 (Alert: The site with this official form does not always work.
 You should contact your loan holder if you need a form to request a garnishment hearing).